Sunday, 25 March 2012

 In order to succeed, humans should set aside their petty differences and see beyond all the meaningless diversionary with lefts vs. rights, political wars, religious bigotry, racial stereotypes, hate and intolerance.
 They need to rise above the programming and decondition from all artificial indoctrinations and unite together as compassionate habitants of this wonderful planet bestowed on us.
 Shielded with this natural intimacy, we can reach a collective understanding of how to accept our reality and coexist peacefully.
 Then and only then, we can be in position of saving the planet, chiefly from ourselves.

-It has been proven over time that together we stand and by uniting, we become powerful as we keep thriving towards completion and perfection.
-We are really all one, we come from the same place and we’re heading to the same place and I believe that what we’re still missing is acting like it.
+It has been shown over time that together we stand and by uniting we become powerful as we keep thriving towards completion and perfection.
+We really are all one, we come from the same place and we’re heading to the same place and it seems that what we’re still missing is to act like it.
 When people do unite, and believe in themselves as we’ve recently seen, my personal faith in humanity is happily restored.
 I can only remind myself that in the great scheme of life, advancement only came from revolting and things can only get better.

 Science Not Fiction